 Participating life sciences companies with 100 employees or fewer are eligible to apply for reimbursement of up to $9,600 per intern (up to two) through the MLSC Internship Challenge.
 Host organizations and interns must meet all of the same eligibility requirements and must submit all of the same documentation as required under the Internship Challenge.

 Impact on the Ecosystem

 Diversity is key to our state’s competitiveness and the MLSC is proud to work alongside the industry to ensure the sciences become more inclusive.
 Project Onramp is breaking down barriers and facilitating students on a pathway to success—while helping life sciences companies build a more diverse talent pipeline for the growing needs of the industry.
 These internship opportunities serve as a stepping-stone to a rewarding career for a talent pool that has typically had difficulty gaining access to the life science industry.
 The program will give the students – many of them the first in their families to attend college – hands-on experience and a valuable start towards a career in biotechnology.
-It will also help the growing Massachusetts life sciences companies fill the 12,000 positions estimated in the sector by 2023.
-In its pilot year, the Project Onramp secured 52 summer internships with 35 companies and aims to secure 75 internships this year.
+It will also help growing Massachusetts life sciences companies fill the positions anticipated across the industry.
+In its first five years, the program facilitated 587 internships with more than 140 different companies.

 Connect with us to Learn More

-If you have any questions email, Lila Neel, with Life Sciences Cares, at email@example.com.
+If you have any questions, please email Lila Neel, Project Onramp Manager with Life Sciences Cares, at Lila@lifesciencecares.org.